Discover Early Learning Activities for Young Nautical Adventurers

 Develop a Story: Encourage children to come up with a story for their puppet show.

 Perform: Set up a small stage and let children perform for family or friends, boosting their confidence and communication skills.
+To help with the nautical theme, choose underwater animals such as seals or turtles or sharks.

 Conclusion